KornaAI/lingbot-world/README.md

 </div>

 ## 🔥 News
+- Apr 2, 2026: 🎉 We release the **LingBot-World-Fast** model weights.
 - Mar 2, 2026: 🎉 We release the **LingBot-World-Base (Act)** model weights.
 - Jan 29, 2026: 🎉 We release the technical report, code, and models for LingBot-World.